 If you need assistance finding food, paying housing bills, or other essential services, use the search bar above to find your local 211 or dial 211 to speak to someone who can help.

 The COVID-19 situation in the United States is evolving rapidly as more becomes known about the virus, how it is spread, and how it effects people.
-For the most accurate and timely information, visit the CDC’s website or monitor CDC social media channels.
-This page is being kept up-to-date as regularly as possible with answers to the most common questions 211s receive.
+For the most accurate and timely information about the virus, testing, and self-quarantine guidance, visit the CDC’s website or monitor CDC social media channels.

 If you are experiencing a medical emergency, call 911 immediately.

 Please consider donating to your local 211 agency directly, local United Way or community fund.

 To support the entire 211 network and communities most in need, please consider donating to the United Way National COVID-19 Community Response and Recovery Fund.

 PLEASE NOTE: Financial assistance is NOT available through every 211.
 If you hear that a United Way fund for financial assistance has been established in your area, consider finding your local United Way’s website to learn more about eligibility and application before reaching out to 211.